holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 struct Signature([u8; 64]);
 ```

 Implementation detail: Theoretically all actions could point via a hash to an entry that would contain the "content" of that action.
 But because many of the different actions entries are system-defined, and they thus have a known structure, we can reduce unnecessary data elements and gossip by embedding the entry data for system-defined entry types right in the action itself.
 However, for application-defined entry types, because the structure of the entry is not known at compile time for Holochain, the entry data must be in a separate data structure.
-Additionally there are a few system entry types (see below) that must be independantly retrieveable from the DHT, and thus have their own separate system-defined variant of the `Entry` enum type.
+Additionally there are a few system entry types (see below) that must be independently retrievable from the DHT, and thus have their own separate system-defined variant of the `Entry` enum type.

 The action types and their additional data fields necessary are: